haeramkeem/k8s-baremetal/K8s-Exerci c97d9/2 Structur 38f03.md

     - The main characteristic of the **Deployment** and **ReplicaSet** is *Stateless*.
 That is, they don’t rely on the state → They say Database is one example for the state-relying application → I think the *state* is kinda additional volume in this context
 2. **StatefulSet**
     - Unlike Deployment and ReplicaSet, **StatefulSet** rely on the *state* (external volume)
+    - So, when the pods inside of the deployment are replaced, they are started with the *clean state*, that is, the initial state with empty data
+    - But when some pods need to remain the previous data, they are bounded with *persistent volume* and this kind of pods can be easily created by creating **StatefulSet**
 3. **DaemonSet**
     - **Daemon** is a pod that runs on every node (of course, that node has to be matched with *object spec* of **DaemonSet**), and only one per a node
     - **DaemonSet** is a group of these daemon pods